 CIRA is governed by a Board of Directors comprised of 12 elected Directors and three Board Advisors.
 Every year, a number of seats on the Board become vacant and must be filled.

-This year there are four Board seats available:
+This year there are five Board seats available:

 - 1 from the Member slate

 One of the Nomination Committee vacancies will be for a Replacement Seat, filling out the remainder of a resigning board member's term.
 Thus, all Directors elected will serve three-year terms except for the Replacement Seat, who shall be elected for a two-year term.

 CIRA's election process happens in several stages, beginning with filling seats on the Nomination Committee in March and ending in an online vote in September.

 As per the Canada Not-for-Profit Corporations Act and CIRA's By-law, in order to vote in the 2021 Board of Directors Election, you must have been a CIRA member at least 21 days prior to the start of voting (specifically, by end of day September 2, 2021) and continue to be a member at the time you cast your ballot.